Comment les Vers à Soie Produisent la Soie

 Conclusion

-The production of silk by the silkworm is an absolutely fascinating, but extremely complex process.
+The production of silk by the silkworm is an absolutely fascinating, but extremely complex, process.
 From the life of the bombyx to the making of silk fabrics, each step requires time, expertise and attention to detail.

 Although sericulture faces contemporary challenges, the precious nature of silk should ensure it a lasting place in the world of textiles and of fashion.